joodicator/mcchat2/README.md

   * `agent` - the player name that mcchat2 appears as on the server.
 Only available when connected.
   * Any key from [the key/value section of Minecraft's query interface](http://wiki.vg/Query#K.2C_V_section).
 Only available when the server's UDP query interface is enabled.

+#### `--auto-query`

-When starting, and whenever successfully connecting to the server after having previously been disconnected, mcchat2 automatically acts as if `?query map` were issued.
-Also, when successfully connecting to the server, mcchat2 acts as if `?query agent` were issued.
+If this command-line option is present, then, when starting and whenever successfully connecting to the server after having previously been disconnected, mcchat2 automatically acts as if `?query map` were issued; and, when successfully connecting to the server, mcchat2 acts as if `?query agent` were issued.
 This allows a program listening to mcchat2's standard output to stay up to date with the values of these properties without knowing the internal state of mcchat2.

 ## Available Plugins